Mohammedramadan99/react-tic-tac-toe/README.md

 and with module pattern and factory function OOP syntax.

 # What I have learned from this project
--I practiced how React can be used in an OOP project to provide the UI.
+- I practiced how React can be used in an OOP project to provide the UI.
 It has been done in my Battleship project, so it was actually only practice.
 The new aspect was how an old OOP project could be rewritten as the Battleship was disigned originally with a React UI.
 React has nicely taken over the role of those objects, which were responsible for the DOM manipulations.
 The gameControl module has become the React App component.
 It contains mainly all the functions from the old gameControl module in the same or slightly rewritten form.
--I built the UI without a styling framework, I only used vanilla CSS to practice.
+- I built the UI without a styling framework, I only used vanilla CSS to practice.
--I built my own simple modal component, which is used as a MessageDlg and a FormDlg component.
+- I built my own simple modal component, which is used as a MessageDlg and a FormDlg component.
--This is my first component, which has JSX as child content.
+- This is my first component, which has JSX as child content.
 This JSX is accessed from the props with the props.children prop.

 ## Getting Started with Create React App